Published November 8, 2019

 World-famous sculpture artist David Edstrom designed the Soldiers’ Monument.
 On the base are four relief panels: “Going to War,” Battle,” “Death” and “Reconstruction.”
 The sun rising in the distance illustrates a new era of peace in the world.
 A bronze plaque on the monument has the names of hundreds of Civil War soldiers from Wapello County.

-Artifacts include unit photographs, photos of local citizens who served, military guns, sabers, a Purple Heart and other medals, campaign ribbons, flags, spurs, drum, bugle and more are showcased in the exhibit.
+Artifacts include photographs, names of local citizens who served, uniforms, weapons, medals, and more are showcased in the exhibit.

 The Wapello County Freedom Rock was dedicated on November 11, 2014.
 The Freedom Rock was painted by Ray “Bubba” Sorenson II, a Greenfield, Iowa, artist, whose desire is to create a Freedom Rock Tour through all 99 counties of Iowa.
 The 115-ton boulder, which is located in front of Bridge View Center, is dedicated to remembering our veterans and is a thank you to all of our fallen heroes, veterans, military service members and their families for their service and sacrifice.